madslug17/AgeofAshes/Session_Notes.md

 ### Dungeon Hall #1

 We find Boggards who we attack because they looked threatening.
 We tie them up and I fix Gus's shield.
-Red cloth is symbol of Galak the dragon god on the Boggards' shoulders.
+Red cloth is symbol of Dahak the dragon god on the Boggards' shoulders.
 They babble in Boggard and Gus decapitates them.
 This room belonged to the Bramblebashers.

 #### Room Loot